Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 insert pushTopic;
 ```

-(note that it does *not* like the query split over multiple lines and it does not like
+note that it does *not* like the query split over multiple lines and it does not like
 references to attached objects, eg querying the account id through the attached account record doesn't work.
+For some reason it also doesn't like these fields:

+ * Management_Fee_Realised__c,
+ * Sales_Commission_Fee_Realised__c,
+ * Protect_Realised__c

+These are all Formula fields, but so is loan__Protect_Principal__c and that is fine.
+The error suggests it is not finding the field (ie suggests adding a __c to the end etc).
+Also it must have the test__c field to allow the integration tests to work.

-Format of message is:
+Format of message is (roughly):

 {event={createdDate=2017-02-21T08:20:09.181Z, replayId=33, type=created},
 sobject={Description__c=whatever, Id=a6fN00000008giLIAQ, Status__c=Open, Name=INV-0033}}

-This is a HashMap whose values are hashmaps.
+This is a HashMap whose values are HashMaps.
 All the keys are Strings.
-The values are whatever datatype is suitable, often a String but could be a Date, Long etc. Currency is a String, number() is a double.
+The values are whatever data type is suitable, often a String but could be a Date, Long etc. Currency is a String, number() is a double.
 What is date?
 Percentage?
 Date is a string, percentage is double.

 Deleting a pushTopic: